What happens if your car title is signed but never transferred?

-If you bought from a private party, contact the seller and try to get them to transfer the original title into their name.
-Once they get it, sign the title over to you.
+If you bought the new or used car from a private party, contact the seller and try to get them to transfer the original title from the original owner's name into their name.
+Once they receive the transferred title, they can then sign the title over to you.

-If you bought a car where the title was lost, then you'll likely have to seek help at the DMV.
+If you bought a car in which the vehicle title was lost, then you will likely have to seek help at the DMV.
 You may have to get a bonded title, or you may have to contact the last known owner of the car to ensure their release of interest.

 Getting a Bonded Title

-Start by checking with the DMV to see if you're eligible.
-Only the DMV can tell you for sure if you're eligible.
-Explain your situation and then ask if you're eligible.
+Start by checking with your local DMV to see if you're eligible.
+Only the DMV can tell you for sure if you're eligible for a bonded title.
+Explain your situation to the DMV representative and ask if you're eligible.

-The following are four common situations where you might need one:
+The following are four common situations where you might need a bonded title:

-You didn't receive a title when you bought a vehicle
+You didn't receive titling when you bought a vehicle

-You only got a bill of sale when you bought a vehicle
+You only got a bill of sale when you purchased a vehicle

-You received an improperly assigned title when you bought a vehicle
+You received an improperly assigned vehicle title when you bought a vehicle

 Buy a Lost Title Bond

 To get a bonded title for a vehicle that doesn't have a title, you have to buy a surety bond.
-The average cost is usually around $100.
-Once you receive the bond by mail, you can turn it into the DMV to finish the application for a bonded title.
-The bond is there to confirm that you are the real owner of the vehicle.
+A surety bond is a promise from you, the buyer, to be liable for the debt of the vehicle.
+The average cost of a surety bond is usually around $100.
+Once you receive the surety bond by mail, you can turn it into the DMV to finalize the application for a bonded title.
+The surety bond is apart of the application process to confirm that you are the real owner of the vehicle.
 As long as you are the rightful owner, you shouldn't have to be concerned about anyone appearing and making a claim against your bond.

 States That Don't Allow Bonded Titles

 Not all states allow you to get bonded titles.
-Those are Delaware, Kansas, Kentucky, Louisiana, Maryland, New Jersey, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, and Virginia.
+The states that do not allow bonded titles are Delaware, District of Columbia, Kansas, Kentucky, Louisiana, Maryland, New Jersey, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Virginia, and West Virginia.